Seoraksan: Ulsanbawi

-Ulsanbawi is a rock formation in the Seoraksan national park.
-The shape of Ulsanbawi is unique in the area.
-To reach the rocks you need to follow a hiking path and climb over 800 steps (it is actually 888 steps according to locals).
-On the way there, there are two temples and a spherical rock (Heundeulbawi, 흔들바위) which is located on top of a larger rock.
-This rock is about 5 meters (16 feet) high and can be moved with some effort.
-Thousands of people have already tried to push down Heundeulbawi, but nobody gets further than waggling the rock.
+Ulsanbawi is a uniquely shaped rock formation within Seoraksan national park.
+Visitors can reach Ulsanbawi by taking a hiking path which includes climbing over 800 steps (888 steps according to locals).
+Along this path, visitors also pass two temples and a spherical rock (Heundeulbawi, 흔들바위) which sits on top of a larger rock.
+Heundeulbawi is about 5 meters (16 feet) high and can be shaken with some effort.
+Thousands of people have tried to push Heundeulbawi off its base rock, but nobody gets further than waggling the rock.

-According to the legend Ulsanbawi comes from Ulsan in the south east of Korea.
+According to legend, Ulsanbawi comes from the city Ulsan in the south east of Korea.
 As Mount Kumgang was built, Ulsanbawi walked to the north as the representative of the city.
-Unfortunately Ulsanbawi arrived too late and there was no more room.
+Unfortunately, Ulsanbawi arrived too late and there was no more room.
 Ulsanbawi was ashamed and slowly trudged back to the south.
 One evening the rock went to sleep in the Seorak area.
 Ulsanbawi felt it was so beautiful around there that it decided to stay for good.

 At the end of the main valley is Biseondae, a rock platform in a stream.
 Above the stream is a difficult to reach cave, which offers clear views of the surrounding rock formations.

 A bit farther from the entrance is the Valley of a Thousand Buddhas, the primary valley of Seorak Mountain, also sometimes referred to as Seorak Valley.
 The valley was so named because the rock formations that line its sides resemble a line-up of Buddha statues.